Scroll down to see each list for different mediums.

 Use good long handled brushes and not old worn out brushes.
 I use a variety of synthetic, bristle, flats (favorite) and rounds (smaller brushes) to achieve different shapes and edges.

 Make sure you have some larger brushes # 10, 8, 6, 4, 2

 Several styles of palette knives for mixing or painting with.
 I prefer the long thin knife that doesn't have a v shape.
 Image coming soon.

 Canvas panels (not stretched canvases) are easier when painting en plein air.
 You can use either canvas or panels when at home.
-Ampersand is my personal favorite for panels and you will receive a sample panels to work on when you take a three day workshop.
+Ampersand Gessobord is my personal favorite for panels and you will receive a sample panels to work on when you take a three day workshop.

 8x10, 9x12 and 11x14 panels are great for outdoors, depending on your easel, how fast you paint and your level.